Dur4nt3/todo_project/code-notes.md

 If the user doesn't intend to do such, they can simply choose an appropriate deadline that is on a day the is in the pattern value.

 *This gives the user more freedom when it comes to task configuration*

+**Update: This was fixed via an initialization function that simply cloned the origin**

+# ------------------- To Do 2 - Implemented ---------------

+- "hybrid-monthly":

+    1) for repeat on the 1st of x day every y months: simply fetch the start of the month and increase the date by 1 day until hitting the specified day

+    2) repeat every 2nd/3rd/4th of x day every y months: fetch the first occurrence of the day via the above function => increase the date by 1/2/3 weeks accordingly

+    3) repeat on the final occurrence of x day every y months: fetch the end of the month and decrease the date by 1 day until hitting the specified day

+    4) repeat on the final day of the month every y months: fetch the end of the month

+- Helpful functions: date-fns: endOfMonth => returns the end of the month from a given date | startOfMonth => similar to "endOfMonth" but returns the start of the month

+# ------------------- To Do 3 - Fixed ---------------

+- Change schedulingLimit to a const

+- Change import from repetitive task utilities to import * (no need to specify individual functions)

+# ------------------- To Do 4 ---------------

+- Re-use the "jumpTo..." functions in "day" pattern generation to optimize the algorithm